8 Crucial Difference between Active and Passive Attacks

 Meaning Tries to change the system resources or affect their operation.
 Tries to read or make use of information from the system but does not influence system resources

-Core Difference between Active and Passive Attacks
+Difference between Active and Passive Attack

 1. Active attack entails modification of message while the passive attack has no modification of message.